-Yes, you can use butt-naked content (remember fish bait) in your materials, but since you invest in creating them anyway, you might as well include all the vital copy elements (fishing gear), so your new content can be called and investment not just a cost.
+Yes, you can use butt-naked content (remember fish bait) in your materials, but since you invest in creating them anyway, you might as well include all the vital copy elements (fishing gear), so your new content can be called an investment, not just a cost.

 Granted, hiring someone who understands copy is more expensive than a pure content writer, but ask yourself this question.

 “Do I want this piece to contribute to the profitability of my business?”

 If your answer is “yes”, then get a copywriter.
 You’ll be glad down the road for your decision.

 Join our mailing list to receive the latest updates from our blog.